k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 * [Adding new plugins](13_discovery_pipeline_settings.md#adding-new-plugins) to the pipeline.

-The overrides are saved into the project **pluginsOverride.discovery** file, which is created in the Project's ```Implementation/SharedObjects/Interfaces/Discovery/``` folder.
+The overrides are saved in the project **pluginsOverride.discovery** file, which is created in the Project's ```Implementation/SharedObjects/Interfaces/Discovery/``` folder.

 This article describes the capabilities of the Discovery Pipeline window and explains how they can impact the Discovery job.